 Loren Lynch is a white woman with a serious expression, wavy brown hair that's parted to her right side.
 She's wearing a black jacket, black shirt, and a gold necklace with angular brass pendants on it.

-Loren Lynch is the interim executive director.
-She comes to the Observer from The Trace, where she was the first director of development, and established their membership and major gifts programs, and oversaw all organizational fundraising efforts.
-This is a return to the Observer for Loren, as prior to The Trace, she was with the TXO for over four years, directing their fundraising programs and assisting with overall publication strategy.
-Loren began her career as part of the development team at The Nation magazine, where her responsibilities included digital fundraising and creative strategy, and managing special revenue programs and events.
-She holds bachelor’s degrees in English and philosophy, and a MA in international affairs with a focus on media and culture from The New School in New York City.
+Loren Lynch is the executive director.
+She comes to the Observer from The Trace, where she was the first director of development, established their membership and major gifts programs, and oversaw all organizational fundraising efforts.
+This is a return to the Observer for Loren, as prior to The Trace, she was with the TO for more than four years, directing fundraising programs and assisting with overall publication strategy.
+Loren began her career as part of the development team at The Nation magazine, where her responsibilities included digital fundraising and creative strategy and managing special revenue programs and events.
+She holds bachelor’s degrees in English and philosophy and an MA in international affairs with a focus on media and culture from The New School in New York City.

 Ivan Armando Flores Creative Director